-The mission of the Biology Program is to provide a strong undergraduate education in the fundamental principles of biology and train students to use the research methods practiced by biologists.
-The program is designed to prepare undergraduates for future careers in life sciences research, biotechnology, medicine, dentistry, and other allied health fields.
+The mission of the biology program at the University of Mary Washington is to provide a strong undergraduate education in the fundamental principles of biology and train students in the research methods and techniques used by biologists.
+The program is designed to prepare undergraduates for future careers in life sciences research, biotechnology, teaching and related professions, conservation, medicine, dentistry, and other allied health fields.

 New Tracks Added to the Biology Program

 The Department of Biological Sciences has added two new majors to its undergraduate program.
 The new Conservation Biology Major is designed for students interested in public or private-sector careers in fields such as endangered species protection and recovery, habitat conservation, conservation biology education, and fisheries and wildlife management.
 The new Biomedical Sciences Major is designed for students interested in pursuing careers in the health sciences.
 The track provides students with the knowledge and the skills to be successful candidates for graduate study in a broad range of health related fields including medical, dental, physician’s assistant, nursing, physical therapy, and more.